Audrey Watters

 So now I'm back...

-My new writing project, Second Breakfast, explores health technologies, new and old, with a particular eye to the ways in which Silicon Valley seeks to engineer our bodies and brains.
-(Like me, a lot of high profile entrepreneurs and investors are aging Gen-Xers.
-It's going to get ugly as they (we) get old.)
-The newsletter includes essays on the history of health technologies and "wellness" ideologies; analysis of various food and fitness trends; and a weekly round-up of the latest news about “innovation” in the industry.
-I also write about my experiences as a new athlete -- a new, old, post-menopausal athlete who runs and lifts and swims and cycles and tries to laugh in the face of "optimization culture."
-If nothing else, this is a larger project of how I am trying, very hard, to get through the mo(u)rning.
+I launched my newsletter Second Breakfast to explore health technologies, new and old, with a particular eye to the ways in which Silicon Valley seeks to engineer our bodies and brains.
+I'd planned on writing about the history of various health technologies and "wellness" ideologies, as well as about my experiences as a new athlete -- a new, old athlete who runs and lifts and swims and cycles and tries to laugh in the face of "optimization culture."
+It was all part of a larger project to show how I am trying, so very hard, to get through the mo(u)rning.

 I have been a freelance writer for well over a decade, and my writing has appeared in multiple publications.
 I am arguably best known for my blog Hack Education.
 I've published four collections of my public talks, The Monsters of Education Technology (2014), The Revenge of the Monsters of Education Technology (2015), The Curse of the Monsters of Education Technology (2016), and The Monsters of Education Technology 4, as well as a book arguing that students should control their digital identities and digital work, Claim Your Domain.
 My book Teaching Machines (MIT Press, 2020) examines the pre-history of personalized learning.